 Email: Survey Officer

 Smart, William Marshall (1889-1975), born in Doune, Perthshire.
 He was educated at Glasgow University, where he was a student of Ludwig Becker, Director of the Observatory, and then at Trinity College, Cambridge.
 After the war he returned in 1919 as Chief Assistant at the University Observatory, Cambridge, where his duty was to work the Sheepshanks telescope, where he achieved what was then pioneering work in photographic photometry.
 His principal work then became from 1923-40 stellar kinematics, reflecting the current preoccupation with radial velocities and the structure of the galaxy.
 In 1937 Smart left Cambridge to succeed Becker as Regius Professor of Astronomy in Glasgow.
-There the Horselethill Observatory was completely obsolete and compromised by being engulfed by the smoky city, and the chair was under threat.
+The Horselethill Observatory was completely obsolete and compromised by being engulfed by the smoky city, and the chair was under threat.
 He saved the chair, closed the observatory, and with a fraction of the proceeds built a teaching observatory in the University Gardens, with a 7-inch refractor and small transit.
 The Observatory was opened by Sir Arthur Eddington in 1939.
-He had already begun to teach undergraduates successfully, and to attract a small group of graduate students (see: QJRAS, 18 (1977), 140-46).
+He had already begun to teach undergraduates successfully, and to attract a small group of graduate students (QJRAS, 18 (1977), 140-46).

 Aytoun Observatory [AyO] (1864- ?), Aytoun House, Abernethy, built by William Livingstone Watson (1835-1903), to housed the ‘Trophy Telescope’.
 The 11-inch refractor – optics by Ross, mount by Ransome & May – formerly from Wester Elchies that Watson had bought from James William Grant.
 Its subsequent use and history is unknown, beyond footings little remains of the structure (Gavine 1981, 273).